hanashraf/XML_Editor/README.md

 # XML_Editor
-Building a GUI that ●checks the XML consistency ●detects and visually show any errors in consistency ●solves the errors
+Building a GUI that </br>●checks the XML consistency </br>●detects and visually show any errors in consistency </br>●solves the errors